-The new Move On When Ready program is easier for students, parents and schools to understand – it is streamlined with one funding source and one set of eligibility requirements and regulations.
+The new Dual Enrollment program is easier for students, parents and schools to understand – it is streamlined with one funding source and one set of eligibility requirements and regulations.

-In addition, Move On When Ready aims to expand dual enrollment opportunities by increasing the number of courses students can take for college credit and removing financial barriers to student participation.
+In addition, the new Dual Enrollment program aims to expand the old dual enrollment program’s opportunities by increasing the number of courses students can take for college credit and removing financial barriers to student participation.

-The goal of Move On When Ready is to increase college access and completion, and prepare students to enter the workforce with the skills they need to succeed.
+The goal of Dual Enrollment is to increase college access and completion, and prepare students to enter the workforce with the skills they need to succeed.

-There are several benefits for students who participate in Move On When Ready.
+There are several benefits for students who participate in Dual Enrollment.

 Students should begin receiving program information and materials in 8th grade in preparation for high school.
-Public high schools are required to provide Move On When Ready program information and materials to each 8th grade student when the student is developing his or her individual graduation plan.
+Public high schools are required to provide Dual Enrollment program information and materials to each 8th grade student when the student is developing his or her individual graduation plan.

 Interested students should see their high school counselor and visit GaFutures.org for program information and the application.